moratorium08/ctf_writeups/2023/TSG_CTF_2023/README.md

 - bypy (pwnable)
 - Conduit (reversing)

-Note that the writeup in this repo is a temporal one, and the final version will be published in the official archive repository in [https://github.com/tsg-ut/](https://github.com/tsg-ut).
+Note that the writeup in this repo is a temporary one, and the final version will be published in the official archive repository in [https://github.com/tsg-ut/](https://github.com/tsg-ut).

 ## sloader